ericgarciaresearch/noaa_sedna/rainbow_bridge/rainbow_bridge_README.md

 |16S-Fish | B001 | GTGTGACA:AGCTTGAC | CGCTGTTATCCCTADRGTAACT | GACCCTATGGAGCTTTAGAC | EFMSRun103_Elib90
 |16S-Fish | B002 | GTGTGACA:GACAACAC | CGCTGTTATCCCTADRGTAACT | GACCCTATGGAGCTTTAGAC | EFMSRun103_Elib90

-* Demultiplexed runs: Since sequences have already been separated into samples, this format omits the barcodes (using just a colon, ':' in their place) but includes the primers.
+* **Demultiplexed runs:** Since sequences have already been separated into samples, this format omits the barcodes (using just a colon ':' in their place) but includes the primers.
 For example:

 demuxed_barcode.tsv